Gcp 180808 051 Compressed For Web

 How do I get there?

 The easiest way to get to Niseko is to fly to New Chitose Airport (CTS).
 There are a variety of transportation options available from the airport including private transfers, buses and trains.
-Skye Niseko can assist with your airport transfers from New Chitose International Airport.
+Skye Niseko Concierge can assist with your airport transfers from New Chitose International Airport.
 For more information, please visit our Transfers page.

 What is the best time to come?